TMCGroup/analytics-report/README.md

 * Create superuser `python manage.py createsuperuser` and login via django admin
 * Add Workspaces.
 * Add Intervals and Crontabs for when periodic tasks should run.
-* Add Periodic tasks getting the data.
+* Add Periodic tasks for getting the data.
 * Add Projects(groups for which to generate excel/pdf/emails).
 This can be done after getting the group data from rapidpro.
 * Add Periodic tasks for generating excel/pdf/email.